Sharpe (novel series): Inspiration

 Cornwell had enjoyed C. S. Forester's Horatio Hornblower novels, which depict a Royal Navy officer's career from midshipman to Admiral of the Fleet and retirement.
 When he could not find a similar series for the British Army, he decided to write it himself.
-As a further inducement, he fell in love with an American woman who, for various reasons, could not leave the United States, so he relocated.
+As a further inducement, he had fallen in love with an American woman who, for various reasons, could not leave the United States, so he relocated.
 He could not get a green card or work permit, so he wrote the first Sharpe novel to make a living.

 Struggling to come up with a name as distinctive as Horatio Hornblower, he used a placeholder based on the rugby union player Richard Sharp; eventually, he kept it, just adding an "e".
 The author had intended to write 11 novels, the same number as in the Hornblower series, ending with Sharpe's Waterloo, but later changed his mind and continued writing.

 Sean Bean

 Sean Bean played Sharpe in the British television series Sharpe.
 Cornwell was so impressed with Bean's portrayal that he expanded Sharpe's backstory to have him growing up in Yorkshire to account for Bean's accent.
 The author also avoided further mention of Sharpe's black hair (Bean's hair being blond).
+Bean took over the part from British actor Paul McGann, who more closely resembled Cornwell's description, when the latter was injured playing football during filming of the first episode.